Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Step 2 - Creating a disk image

-Create the image like so.
+Now we can create the image like so.

 qemu-img create -f qcow2 Solaris26.qcow2 36G